 There's also a fair amount of protein in gluten, meaning that manufacturers will often use it to beef up the protein content on the label.

 This is often found in low quality dog foods, since higher quality gluten free dog food uses real animal meat for protein rather than relying on gluten to get enough in.
 Beef, poultry, and lamb are often used for high quality dog foods as a source of protein.

-You should also keep in mind that since gluten is only found in grains, by default a Grain Free Diet is also a gluten free diet.
-However, just because there are grains don't mean there is gluten either, as some grains like millet don't have gluten.
+You should also keep in mind that since gluten is only found in grains, by default a frain free diet is also a gluten free diet.
+Although there are grains don't mean there is gluten, as some grains like millet don't have gluten.